altugkarakurt/morty/README.md

 * *PitchDistribution* is used the data structure of pitch distributions.
 It wraps the related data to a pitch distribution.
 It also includes save and load functions to make the pitch distributions accessible for later use.

-* *BozkurtEstimation* is the most important class of the project.
-It wraps the other two classes and provides higher level functions that the users are expected to interact.
-The training and estimation functions are in this class.
+* *ModeFunctions* includes the low-level functions related to the task.
+These functions are generic and common in both Bozkurt and Chordia methods.
+These aren't expected to be directly used, instead they are called by the higher level wrapper functions in BozkurtEstimation and ChordiaEstimation.

-* *MakamFunctions* includes the low-level functions related to the task.
-These functions aren't going to be directly used, they are called by the higer level functions in Bozkurt Estimation.
+* *BozkurtEstimation* implements the methods proposed in the two papers below.
+The details are explained in the comments of the code.

-### Examples
+> A. C. Gedik, B.Bozkurt, 2010, "Pitch Frequency Histogram Based Music Information Retrieval for Turkish Music", Signal Processing, vol.10,
-As an example, the pitch tracks of three Ottoman-Turkish Makam Music piece are given in the project, along with their PD, PCD and the joint PD and PCD of their common makam (Turkish mode) Ussak.
-These are for demonstrating the structure of the data and to be used for discovering the project's functionalities.
+> B. Bozkurt, 2008, "An automatic pitch analysis method for Turkish maqam music", Journal of New Music Research 37 1–13.

-Example test functions based on this data will be added soon.
+* *ChordiaEstimation* implements the method proposed in the paper below for North Indian Classical Music in a more generic approach.
+The details are explained in the comments of the code.

-### Related Literature
+> Chordia, P. and Şentürk, S. (2013).
+Joint recognition of raag and tonic in North Indian music.
+Computer Music Journal, 37(3):82–98.

 To be continued...